xbeat/Machine-Learning/README.md

 Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
 Short text analysis is a crucial subset of NLP, dealing with brief pieces of text such as tweets, product reviews, or chat messages.
 This slideshow will explore various machine learning techniques for analyzing short texts using Python.

+## Temporal Quantum-Inspired Neural Networks in Python

+Introduction to Temporal Quantum-Inspired Neural Networks (TQINNs)

+Temporal Quantum-Inspired Neural Networks (TQINNs) are an innovative approach to neural network architecture that draws inspiration from quantum mechanics and incorporates temporal dynamics.
+These networks aim to leverage quantum-like principles to enhance the processing capabilities of traditional neural networks, particularly in handling time-dependent data.

 ## Identifying and Handling Outliers in Machine Learning

 Outliers in Machine Learning